sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 - may or may not execute
 - can store state (aka `continuations`)

-TODO: Add more notes about coroutines (Jobs, state, deffered, runblocking, async/await)
+TODO: Add more notes about coroutines (Jobs, state, deferred, runBlocking, async/await)